If you want to learn how to be more confident, it is essential to understand the role self-confidence plays in your business and life.

 Talk to a small group of close friends or peers on a subject you know well.

 The more you speak, the better you’ll be.
-That incremental improvement will boost self-confidence.
+That incremental improvement will help you to be more confident.

 Set aside 15 minutes to practice speaking (for example), and the practice will increase your capabilities.